Virginia's new AG removes 2 lawyers at public universities

 “Our decision was made after reviewing the legal decisions made over the last couple of years,” LaCivita said.
 “The Attorney General wants the university counsel to return to giving legal advice based on law, and not the philosophy of a university.
 We plan to look internally first for the next lead counsel.”

-A former Herring staffer didn’t immediately comment Sunday on the characterization of Heaphy’s hiring.

-LaCivita offered no explanation as to why Walther was let go.
+Michael Kelly, Herring’s former chief of staff, said LaCivita’s characterization of Heaphy’s hiring was inaccurate.
+Heaphy was a well-qualified attorney with much experience and the first choice of UVA’s administration, Kelly wrote in an email.

+“Far from being controversial, his hire was celebrated by the university community and leadership,” Kelly wrote.

+Referencing Walther’s firing, according to the newspaper, LaCivita said it is common for an incoming attorney general to appoint counsel that shares its “philosophy and legal approach.”
 Both Heaphy and Walther are Democrats, according to the Post.
 LaCivita also didn’t say whether other counsels at Virginia’s public colleges and universities had been let go.

 A former U.S. Attorney for the Western District of Virginia, Heaphy was hired by UVA in 2018.
 Earlier, he had conducted an independent investigation of the “Unite the Right” rally in Charlottesville in 2017.